 This advisory opinion, which draws on Principles 1, 2, and 4 of the NACE Principles for Ethical Professional Practice, addresses the ethics of requiring a candidate to provide login/password information to personal social network accounts and offers guidance to career centers in working with employers and students on this issue.

 Employers should not require or request that students/job candidates provide login/password information to their personal social network accounts as a condition of employment or as a condition to be considered for employment.
-NACE’s position is that the practice violates ethical standards.
+NACE’s position is that the practice violates ethical standards, specifically:

-NACE’s Principles for Ethical Professional Practice provide for a recruitment process that is consistent with EEO and privacy laws, and also a process in which job applicants are free from undue pressure.
+NACE’s Principles for Ethical Professional Practice provide for a recruitment process that is consistent with EEO and privacy laws and a process in which job applicants are respected and free from undue pressure.

-NACE advises college career services professionals to counsel their students that employers do not have a right to require them to provide their login/password information for their social network accounts during the employment recruiting process.
+College career services professionals should counsel students that employers ethically should not and, in many states, do not have the legal right to require them to provide their login/password information for their social network accounts during the employment recruiting process.

 Additionally, career center professionals should inform students that social media is a public forum and that employers may view candidates’ social media profiles and activity.
 Career services professionals should encourage students to adjust their privacy settings.
 Students’ public profiles should only include content that is consistent with their professional brand—content that they want employers to see.